Afterschool, Weekend + Summer Sessions

-In our Tech and Textile Labs and working across our other makerspaces, students gain practical insight into entrepreneurship, making and Science, Technology, Engineering, Art and Math concepts.
-Applying these principles in their own projects, students have developed new and powerful designs.
+Program Description: In our Tech and Textile Labs, students gain practical insight into making and Science, Technology, Engineering, Art and Math (STEAM) concepts.
+Applying these principles in their own projects, students develop new and powerful designs.
+Examples of past sessions:

 - 12th graders have learned about coding and interactivity by creating a set of creatures that "swim" (rise and fall), wave or growl.